raffber/merge_tool/doc/config_file.md

 - `"time_state_transition": 123` - The time in milliseconds to wait between changing between state in the bootloader state machine.
 Default to 0.
 - `"btl_version": 2` - Allows specifing the "bootloader version" field of the firmware validation data.
 Default to 1.
 - `"use_backdoor": true` - Creates a bootload script which skips the validity check.
 Default to false.
-- `"blocking": false` - In the script file, "query" commands are emitted for each flash write.
+- `"blocking": true` - In the script file, "query" commands are emitted for each flash write.
   Usually this means all sleep times are set to 0.
   However, this implies a handshake happening for each transaction.
   Depedning on the underlying communication protocol this may be slow.